EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

-This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange and data interoperability between OH sectors, that will support integrated OHS data analyses and interpretation.
+This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange and data interoperability between OH sectors that will support integrated OHS data analyses and interpretation.

 Purpose